 The Peak District National Park was the first national park in the United Kingdom.
 It’s a paradise for nature lovers.
 Don’t miss the Monsal Trail, Crich Tramway Village, Poole’s Cavern, Heights of Abraham – just to mention a few, because there lots of beautiful walking, hiking and biking trails.

 York has a lot to offer: we love the National Rail Museum there, gorgeous historic buildings, lovely pubs and of course the Shambles – not only for Harry Potter fans!
+With its cobbled streets and riverside walks, York is also one of the most romantic UK cities, making it perfect for a couple’s spa break.

 The Yorkshire coast villages are very very pretty and Scarborough must be the prettiest (it is to me).
 But there are quite a few more to discover!
 Scarborough is the original seaside resort; stunning scenery, glorious beaches, loads to see and do.
 Scarborough Castle, the Rotunda Museum of geology, miniature railway and Scarborough Sea Life Sanctuary – perfect for a day out with the family.